-The Southsiders entrusted the mound with Reynaldo Lopez who has had an interesting 2021 season thus far.
+The Southsiders entrusted the mound to reliever Reynaldo Lopez.
+Lopez has had an interesting 2021 season thus far.
 Second inning action for Chicago brought excitement for Sox fans with Robert and Eloy back-to-back homers with a Tim Anderson three-run homer.
 There were eleven total White Sox batters in that inning, and I was sure the Sox had a chance to clinch if they held their lead.
 Lopez pitched a good four innings only giving up two home runs and keeping the game 7-2.

 Tony La Russa brought in Garret Crochet in relief who showed his power arm well retiring the side.
 The Indians pitched Aaron Civil who has always pitched the White Sox very well the last few years, until today’s game at Progressive Field.
 The White Sox finished with a Craig Kimbrel and Liam Hendriks final three outs to clinch their first division title in 13 years.

 My takes on the impact of this game first are to credit GM Rick Hahn and the front office.
 Hahn and his staff started the rebuild to build to try to win multiple championships as today's clincher helps that cause.
 Tony La Russa managed a great game this afternoon, and I support him as our manager since day one due to his passion and experience.